openpracticelibrary/openpracticelibrary/src/pages/practice/how-now-wow-prioritization-matrix.md

 date: 2018-11-08T14:40:20.794Z
 authors:
   - valyonchev
-tags:
+tags: []
-  - options
 icon: /images/how-now-wow.jpg
 whatIs: >-
   How-Now-Wow is a prioritisation matrix / idea selection tool, which is often combined with Brainstorming, HMW, Design of Experiments.

   It compares and plot ideas on a 2x2 matrix by comparing the idea’s difficulty to implement with its novelty/originality.

   ![How Now Wow Matrix](/images/how-now-wow.jpg)
 whyDo: >-
   * This practice opens up the product development for the whole team

   * Developing new products goes hand in hand with generation of ideas, hypothesis and their testing/validation.
 Unfortunately, it is mostly impossible to test and evaluate all ideas and hypothesis we can come up with.
   This requires us to filter and prioritize which of them to work on

   * It is a simple, easy to understand, very visual and can include the whole team in the process of transparent selection of ideas/hypothesis to work on first

   * Helps the Product Managers (Product Owners) in prioritisation, building the product roadmap/backlog and explaining priorities to stakeholders

   * It helps identify directions and ideas for pivoting
 howTo: >-